jh3nd3rs0n/argmatey/README.md

         }

         public static void main(String[] args) {
+            // how to use a CLI such as Base64CLI
             CLI cli = new Base64CLI(args);
             Optional<Integer> status = cli.handleArgs();
             if (status.isPresent() && status.get().intValue() != 0) {